SiddhantSadangi/spellbee/README.md

 # Spell🐝 Python CLI App

 How good are you at spelling?
-Try this Python command-line Spell🐝 app to find out!
+Try this Python-powered interactive Spell🐝 app to find out!

 ## Installation